ydydsnyd/mono/packages/replicache/doc/docs/byob/remote-mutations.md

   <img src="/img/setup/remote-mutation.webp" width="650"/>
 </p>

-But if we refresh the browser, the change disappears.
-And we don't see the change propagating to other browsers yet.
+But if we check another browser, or an incognito window, the change isn't there.
 What gives?

 ## Next

-In the next section, we implement [Dynamic Pull](./dynamic-pull.md) to propagate the result of these mutations to other Replicache clients.
+In the next section, we implement [Dynamic Pull](./dynamic-pull.md) to propagate changes between users.